 If you believe you have been affected by occupational asthma, you might be entitled to compensation.
 The occupational illness solicitors at First Personal Injury are on-hand to help you with your claim.
 Call us today on 0800 808 9740 or get in touch online by completing the form on the right.

-Those who come into contact with flour, grain, wood dust, latex or animals will have a heightened chance of contracting the disease.
+In addition, those who come into contact with flour, grain, wood dust, latex or animals will also have a heightened chance of contracting the disease.

 If fumes from the above substances get into the lungs it can cause airflow limitation and airway hyper-responsiveness and RADS (Reactive Airways Dysfunction).
 This results in shortness of breath and coughing.
 In some cases, you can experience rhinitis and even suffer from mental health problems, particularly if your condition is severe.

-Your employer has a duty of care to all of its employees and it must comply with rules set down by the Health and Safety Executive.
-The Control of Substances Hazardous to Health Regulations form part of those rules which are specific to preventing diseases and illnesses caused by dangerous materials in the workplace.
+Your employer has a duty of care to all of its employees and must comply with rules set down by the Health and Safety Executive.
+The Control of Substances Hazardous to Health Regulations form part of those rules.
+These Regulations are specific to preventing diseases and illnesses caused by dangerous materials in the workplace.
 Your employer must adopt the required protocol for ensuring risks are minimised and/or prevented where possible.

 Failure to adhere to health and safety law means your employer could be liable to pay compensation if you have suffered occupational asthma as a result of their negligence.